sporto/elm-tutorial/en/01-foundations/06-type-aliases.md

 type alias PlayerName = String
 ```

 Here we have created a couple of type alias that simply point to other core types.
-This is useful because of having a function like:
+This is useful because instead of having a function like:

 ```elm
 label: Int -> String